resilient-swarms/thymio/README.md

 To run Thymio_diffusion example or any other example follow the following procedure.

-make sure you are in the build/testing/Thymio_diffusion directory and the executable file is available then execute it using:
+Make sure you are in the build/testing/Thymio_diffusion directory and the executable file is available then execute it using:

-    sudo ./Thymio_diffusion -c "/home/pi/Thymio/src/testing/Thymio_diffusion/testexperiment.argos" -i thymio
+    sudo ./Thymio_diffusion -c "/home/pi/Thymio/src/testing/Thymio_diffusion/realtestexperiment.argos" -i thymio

 The first argument is the path to the experiment's configuration file (.argos).
 The second argument is the controller's name, which is specified as a tag in the [configuration file](https://github.com/daneshtarapore/Thymio/blob/6ab255c84a1a258e4a0cf1bd8c7dead4feb64bf1/src/testing/Thymio_diffusion/testexperiment.argos#L19).